Information Management and Archiving

 Information management specialist services

 We offer evidence-based information and support for your organisation’s information management needs.
 Request a quote for dedicated R&D services, for example, the capture and migration of digital materials to an archive-ready format.
 We also provide software and AI solutions for information management, for example, for the automatic annotation of materials.
-We can also advise on the use of the open-source tools we utilise.
-The precise scope and implementation of the specialist service will always be agreed based on your needs.
+We also advise on the use of the open-source tools applied.
+The precise implementation of the specialist service will be agreed based on your needs.
 Our subsidiary, Disec Oy, provides digital archiving and digitisation services.

-We are developing continuous learning solutions in the field of information management.
+We develop continuous learning solutions in the field of information management.
 We organise a free Digital Information Summer School annually.
-The Digitization Developer training, built within the JoDi project implemented at Digitalia, is available via Xamk Pulse, and the Digitisation Skills Network, open to all interested parties, operates on the Skillhive platform.
-Our projects also offer events and content which could increase your competences and your organisation’s capabilities.
+The Digitization Developer training is available via Xamk Pulse, and the Digitisation Skills Network, open to all interested parties, operates on the Skillhive platform (in Finnish).
+Our projects offer events and content which help to build your competences and your organisation’s capabilities.

 Digitalia newsletter